latiagertrutis/SnowCrash/level08/Resources/solution.md

          U write@@GLIBC_2.0
 ```

 The function `strstr` searches a sub-string so it will probably search in the file name.
-A way to access a file with another name without modify it is to create a hard link:
+A way to access a file with another name without modify it is to create a soft link:

 ``` shell
 level08@SnowCrash:~$ ln -s /home/user/level08/token /tmp/not_nekot && ./level08 /tmp/not_nekot